 - Alumni MCard with assigned charges

 - Networking and volunteer opportunities

-Contact the U-M Athletic Office at 734-764-0247 or visit their website to obtain information on receiving an application for U-M season football tickets.
+Contact the U-M Athletic Department at 734-764-0247 or visit their website to obtain information on receiving an application for U-M season football tickets or individual U-M game tickets.
 You will need your 10-digit alumni LID number (000----------) to submit application for tickets.
-Due to the high volume of requests, all applications to the Athletic Department may not be fulfilled upon first request
+Due to the high volume of requests, all applications to the Athletic Department may not be fulfilled upon first request.

 Official transcripts can only be obtained from the UM-Dearborn Office of Registration and Records.
 Alumni Relations cannot prepare and send transcripts.
 Enrollment Services/Office of Registration and Records can provide procedural help and information in obtaining your transcript via phone at 313-583-6500 or on their website.